 In general, companies looking for a personal way to qualify leads will find merit in cold calling.
-Since the process can take time, some businesses focus instead on other prospecting methods (e.g., cold emailing, cold canvassing, social selling, networking, referrals) or on online lead generation methods that attract leads to the company.
-Those that do cold call need to learn how to find leads, prepare for and make calls, and track their results in an effort to do it successfully.
+Since the process can take time, some businesses focus instead on other prospecting methods (e.g., cold emailing, door-to-door sales, social selling, networking, referrals) or on online lead generation methods that attract leads to the company.
+Those that cold call need to learn how to find leads, prepare for and make calls, and track their results in an effort to do it successfully.

 Cold calling is a useful lead generation strategy, but it isn’t the only one available.
-For a complete list of the best outbound prospecting strategies, check out our ultimate guide on sales prospecting.
+For a complete list of the best outbound prospecting strategies, including social selling or networking, check out our ultimate guide on sales prospecting.

-A significant part of cold calling involves finding appropriate leads to call and their phone numbers.
-To do so, build an ideal customer profile (ICP), or a description of the person or company that needs your product or service and can afford it.
-Then, search online for leads that fit your ICP, or use an existing list if your employer provides you with one.
+A significant part of cold calling involves finding the appropriate leads to call and their phone numbers.
+To do so, first build an ideal customer profile (ICP).
+This is a description of the person or company that needs your product or service and can afford it.
+You can then search online, look through specialized database tools, or use provided lists to find their best contact info.

 Once you’ve put together or received your list of leads and their phone numbers (and searched the numbers to ensure they’re not on the National Do Not Call Registry, if you’re a B2C seller), you can research and begin calling the leads.